Performer Information - In-person

 ENTRY GUIDELINES:

 Entry fees are payable when you submit your entry form.
 Entry fees are not refundable for any reason except cancellation of the event.
-Doubles and Groups pay the full entry fee per performer and each entrant must register independently.
+Doubles and Groups pay the group fee.
 Entrants wishing to do multiple performances pay the entry fee separately for each performance.

 Performers may be of any sex/gender.